dailymuse/mithril-coat/README.md

 </else>

 <!--
-NOTE THIS IS WILL FAIL COMPILATION IN MITHRIL COAT because there are no contents in between
+NOTE THIS IS WILL FAIL COMPILATION IN Mithril Coat because there are no contents in between
 <if expr="state.window">

 </if>